hotpotcookie/hotpotcookie/content/docs/org/privacy-policy/_index.md

 <h1>three-way handshake</h1>

-**as** white hats, by representing the *hotpotcookie*, we don't disclose any private or credential pieces of information of any parties involved in any form of data aggregation, as this site doesn't collect any user's data. **for** further development, *hotpotcookie* site also doesn't integrate with [Google Analytics](https://support.google.com/analytics/answer/10089681) by storing cookies anonymously and will not be intended to
+**as** white hats, by representing the *hotpotcookie*, we don't disclose any private or credential pieces of information of any parties involved in any form of data aggregation, as this site doesn't collect any user's data. **for** further notice, *hotpotcookie* site is also not integrated with [Google Analytics](https://support.google.com/analytics/answer/10089681) by storing cookies anonymously and will not be intended to

 **the** below describes from what sources of information, study cases or problems we conducted, which also addresses how we handle that information within this site